Rullbeng/rg_master/_posts/2019-08-24-Guide-Website-Building.markdown

 In this article I’ve condensed the process into 5 steps that make it a lot easier to understand if your new to online marketing.

 The timeline can look something like this.
-(Insert a picture)

 ## Step 1 Collecting Information About The Purpose and Goals of Your Website / Brain Storming